magicalyak/nginx-kube-demo/README.md

 ### nginx ingress controller

-After going through the setup and entering in the all.yml, run the `deploy-nginx.sh` script from within the `scripts` directory:
+After going through the setup and entering in the all.yml, run the `deploy-nginx.yml` playbook:

-`$ cd scripts/ && ./deploy-nginx.sh`

-You may override the inventory file by running:

-`INVENTORY=myinventory ./deploy-nginx.sh`
+`$ ansible-playbook deploy-nginx.yml -i ../kubespray/inventory/sample/agrant_ansible_inventory --become --become-user=root`

 The directory containing ``myinventory`` file must contain the default ``inventory/group_vars`` directory as well (or its equivalent).
 Otherwise variables defined in ``group_vars/all.yml`` will not be set.